Table of contents

 If you’re lucky you have a payroll staff or you outsource.
-If you’re not. you DIY.
+If you’re not. you DIY (handling restaurant payroll, for example).
 In the end, though, you can’t eliminate 100% of the mistakes.

 Buddies of the Buddy Punching System (and Other Time Thieves)

-This probelm is an oldie but a goodie…well, maybe just an oldie.
+This problem is an oldie but a goodie…well, maybe just an oldie.
 19 percent of employees (1 out of 5) have participated in some form of time theft, which can cost companies up to 7 percent of their gross annual payroll.

 It’s not just about “buddy punching” – employees “covering” for each other and clocking in for one another to steal time.
 The average weekly “theft” of time is 4 hours and 5 minutes per employee per pay period.
 This included long lunches and breaks, tardiness, early departures, etc.

 At any given moment, the tax rates are changing so whatever rates you first started using to pay your employees may not be applicable or correct now.
 Paying the wrong rate means you need to make up any taxes, penalties, and interest.